 Methodology outline

-Article 10 Identification of electricity crisis scenario candidates
+Article 10 Revision of existing regional electricity crisis scenarios and identification of new scenario candidates

-In order to initiate or update regional electricity crisis scenarios in accordance with Article 16, ENTSO-E shall send a request to TSOs for the identification of electricity crisis scenario candidates.
-Electricity crisis scenario candidates shall be determined by the TSO(s) in close cooperation with the national competent authority.
-The identification shall follow a three-step-process consisting of:
+To initiate or update regional electricity crisis scenarios in accordance with Article 16, ENTSO-E shall send a request to TSOs and RCCs for the identification of electricity crisis scenario candidates.
+In its request, ENTSO-E shall:

+list the existing regional electricity crisis scenarios;

+propose amendments to the existing regional electricity crisis scenarios, requesting that these are revised to address:

+what might be unclear or ambiguous in their description; and

+what additions or changes are required.

+additional requirements identified in Article 5

+request the identification of new electricity crisis scenario candidates, where these are not addressed by the existing regional scenarios.

+Electricity crisis scenario candidates shall be determined by the TSO(s) in close cooperation with the national competent authority and RCC(s) of their respective system operation region(s) The identification shall follow a three-step-process consisting of:

-the identification of scenarios and their cross-border dependencies,
+the identification of scenarios and their cross-border dependencies with relevant RCC(s),

 the description of electricity crisis scenario candidates; and